-You KNOW that it’s bad to do daily, you KNOW that this won’t change overnight and you KNOW that doing it is just going to screw with your head even more; but you still do it anyway.
+You KNOW that it’s terrible to do daily, you KNOW that this won’t change overnight, and you KNOW that doing it is just going to screw with your head even more; but you still do it anyway.
 So it kind of feels like punishment, in a way.

-Personal trainers from all over will cringe at hearing about a client doing that because we (the trainers and coaches) KNOW that daily weigh-ins are not a good idea.
+Personal trainers from all over will cringe at hearing about clients and members stepping on the scale daily because they KNOW that daily weigh-in are NOT a good idea.

 Checking your weight daily is bad for your health.

-Your body didn’t gain fat overnight so don’t expect it to lose fat overnight.
-I’m assuming that if your weighing in daily you most likely are wanting to lose fat.
+Your body didn’t gain fat overnight, so you can’t expect it to lose fat overnight.

-Months ago I had a client do an experiment with me; we tracked their weight EVERY DAY for 8 weeks for a total of 56 weigh-ins.
+Months ago, I had a client do an experiment with me; we tracked their weight EVERY DAY for eight weeks for a total of 56 weigh-ins.

 The color coding works as:

-– Red highlight means weight INCREASED from the previous day
+– A red highlight means weight INCREASED from the previous day.

-– Green highlight means weight DECREASED from the previous day
+– A green highlight means weight DECREASED from the previous day.

-Take a look at the percentages; this individual had MORE DAYS that their weight stayed the same, or even increased, from the previous day than they did of weight decrease!
+Take a look at the percentages; this individual had MORE DAYS that their weight stayed the same, or even increased, from the previous day than they did of losing weight!

-BUT they still lost 19lbs over 8 weeks; I’d call this a pretty successful plan thus far.
+BUT they still lost 19lbs over eight weeks; I’d call this a pretty successful plan thus far.

 I bring this up to show you that the scale fluctuates daily, so weight loss (or any weight change for that matter) needs to be looked at over a longer time frame than just daily.